Igie18/textconverter/README.md

 reactapp

- -run a terminal inside this folder
+ - run a terminal inside this folder

- -for first time, please run npm install
+ - for first time, please run npm install

- -run npm start
+ - run npm start

  webapi

-  -run a terminal inside this folder
+  - run a terminal inside this folder

-  -please execute dotnet run.
+  - please execute dotnet run.
 Note: If reactapp is running https please execute dotnet run --launch-profile https (Restart/Refresh the reactapp once done)

  webapitest

-  -run a terminal inside this folder
+  - run a terminal inside this folder

-  -please execute dotnet test
+  - please execute dotnet test

  Alternatively, you may also run the rcg.sln using vs